-A tremendous 2021 human study involving the group who published Our model clinical trial for Changing to a youthful phenotype with broccoli sprouts:
+A tremendous 2021 study involving the group who published Our model clinical trial for Changing to a youthful phenotype with broccoli sprouts:

 “The aim was to evaluate the influence of red cabbage extracts on bioaccessibility of their isothiocyanates, and their effect on intestinal microbiota using a dynamic model of human digestion treated with the gut microbiome of obese adults.